Solid-state relay

 • Industrial automation and energy management

-What are the advantages of solid-state relays?
+What are the advantages ofsolid-state relays?

 what are the advantages of static relays?

-• Higher input/output isolation than mechanical relays.
+• Higher input/output insulation than mechanical relays.

-• High speed switching.
+• High-speed switching.

-• Low power consumption.
+• Low energy consumption.

 • No moving parts.